Examples

 Organization: doxo

-At a time when modern LLM tooling, RAG frameworks, and managed AI platforms did not yet exist, doxo explored whether AI could extend its IVR system to handle more nuanced customer questions.
+Before modern LLM tooling and platforms existed, doxo explored whether AI could extend its IVR system to handle more nuanced customer questions.

-While external vendors proposed large proof-of-concept engagements framed as exploratory, I built a working internal prototype that combined keyword search with early LLM summarization.
-The goal wasn’t production readiness, but clarity — surfacing feasibility, limitations, and edge cases early enough to ground future decisions.
+Rather than pursuing a large exploratory engagement, I built an internal prototype combining keyword search and early LLM summarization.
+The result wasn’t production software, but clarity — surfacing feasibility, limitations, and edge cases early enough to inform real decisions.

 Channel extension without rewriting the core